-In March 2024 the Chair and Deputy Chair reviewed the self- assessment as shown on Appendix 2, and this will be subject to discussion and confirmation by Members at is meeting on 3 April 2024.
+In March 2024 the Chair and Deputy Chair reviewed the self- assessment as shown on Appendix 2, and this was then consider by the Committee on 3 April 2024.
 The updated self-assessment shows that the Committee largely complies with expected practice, but there remain potential areas for further development e.g.

-- The need to carry out an evaluation of knowledge, skills and the training needs of committee members. - Ensuing all committee members been appointed or selected to ensure a committee membership that is knowledgeable and skilled.
+- The need to carry out an evaluation of knowledge, skills and the training needs of committee members. - Ensuing all committee members been appointed or selected to ensure a committee membership that is knowledgeable and skilled. - More opportunities for the committee to have discussion of audit findings, risks and action plans with the responsible officer - For audit committee recommendations have greater traction with those in leadership roles